wsparcie/wsparcie/README.md

 ## 🚀 About Me

-I'm a passionate developer with a love for creating practical solutions and exploring different aspects of programming.
+I'm a passionate student with a love for creating practical solutions and exploring different aspects of programming.
 From cybersecurity to web development, from data analysis to 3D modeling - I enjoy diving into diverse technological challenges.

 ---